 1. Communities and individuals can reduce the number and length of trips that are necessary for everyday life.
 In practice, individual households need to support their community's work in reducing sprawl, which means the expansion of the urbanized area without corresponding expansion of the population.
 Promoting mixed-use development also is a good way to reduce the length of trips needed to purchase frequently used items.

 2. Transportation mode shifts, which may be encouraged by providing more transit and more facilities for bicycle transportation and walking, are also necessary.
 A walkable community is an incredibly attractive one, providing it is reasonably safe.

 An efficient and effective transit system that is accepted by the population is incredibly important.
 If you have one, make sure to implement incentives or requirements for transit-oriented development.

 Your citizens are receptive to ideas about private energy reduction, since energy is becoming more expensive.
 So educate them without being preachy, but make sure that all sectors of your community are pulling together.
-Your city manager can’t be looking to sell more electricity to balance the budget, if the environment committee is saying reduce greenhouse gases.
+Your city manager can't be looking to sell more electricity to balance the budget, if the municipal sustainability committee is saying reduce greenhouse gases.

 4. Encourage, where possible, the use of non-fossil fuels, which include hydroelectric (harnessing the power of large quantities of water to make electricity), geothermal energy, wind power, solar power, biomass (burning wood, corn shucks, or what have you as fuel), active bicycle or walking transportation, and nuclear power.
 Nuclear presents problems of its own, such as why you would want to rely on a power generation process that produces a dangerous waste product that you can't yet figure out how to dispose of.
 And biomass often creates pollution problems unless you install a sophisticated industrial scrubber.
 So perhaps it's best to concentrate on the first four.